-Keep rooting, pushing down into the ground through the forearms.
+Keep rooting, pushing down into the ground through the wrists and forearms.
 Reach up high through the balls of the feet, engaging both the fronts and backs of the legs.
-Keep the face and mind nice and relaxed.
+Keep the face and mind soft and easeful.
 Breathe steadily through the nose, without controlling the breath.

 I like to 'walk' into the pose, one leg up and then the other follows.
 You could, if you prefer, bend the knees into the chest and then gradually straighten the legs.

 Exit slowly and gently on an exhalation and rest in child's pose with the head on the mat for some moments.
 Then sit or stand up slowly.

 The challenge for the less flexible in headstand is often the curve of the spine (inwards, towards the chest) which makes it difficult to enter and remain comfortably and safely in the pose.

 a) The stacking of blocks you see below is fantastic for creating length in the spine - easing out the curve.

 Again, place the hands and crown of the head in between the bottom blocks.

 Again, I find walking into the pose, one straight leg at a time, the easiest and most comfortable form of entry.
 For those with tighter hamstrings, bend the knees in to the chest with the hips above the shoulders, and gradually straighten the legs from there.